Chronic granulomatous disease

 Risk factors include a family history of recurrent or chronic infections.

 About half of CGD cases are passed down through families as a sex-linked recessive trait.
 This means that boys are more likely to get the disorder than girls.
 The defective gene is carried on the X chromosome.
 Boys have 1 X chromosome and 1 Y chromosome.
 If a boy has an X chromosome with the defective gene, he may inherit this condition.
 Girls have 2 X chromosomes.
 If a girl has 1 X chromosome with the defective gene, the other X chromosome may have a working gene to make up for it.
-A girl has to inherit the defective X gene from each parent in order to have the disease.
+A girl must inherit the defective X gene from each parent in order to have the disease.

 CGD can cause many types of skin infections that are hard to treat, including: